 What is the status of existing make good agreements between mining tenure holders are bore owners?

 Existing agreements between a mineral development license or mining lease tenure holder and a bore owner about a water bore affected or likely to be affected by the take of underground water from activities on tenure are deemed to be a make good agreement for the purposes of Chapter 3 of the Water Act.

 Therefore, these agreements are subject to the provisions of Chapter 3 of the Water Act, including the right to vary a make good agreement if the agreement is no longer appropriate.

 What do I do if I have a complaint about how a resource company is handling their make good obligations?

-Concerns regarding the undertaking of bore assessments, entering into make good agreements, or negotiating a change or variation to a make good agreement can be referred to the Department of Natural Resources and Mines’ CSG Compliance Unit on:
+Concerns regarding the undertaking of bore assessments, entering into make good agreements, or negotiating a change or variation to a make good agreement can be referred to the Department of Natural Resources, Mines and Energy Georesources Engagement and Compliance Unit on:

 Additionally, if there is a disagreement about a make good agreement, either party may seek a conference or independent alternative dispute resolution (ADR) to negotiate a resolution of the dispute.
 To seek a conference or ADR, the requesting party must complete an election notice—ESR/2016/2066 (formerly EM110) and provide a copy to the CSG Compliance Unit and the other party.